User-friendly Keyboard Shortcuts

 - By pressing both Ctrl and Alt while dragging the shape's handle, it'll perform a combined effect - in which the shape will be resized proportionately from the center of the shape.

 In short, we've enhanced the keyboard shortcuts to be much more user-friendly, far more intuitive, logical, and systematic.
-It may not be the most important aspect of our product but we're always looking to provide improvement day by day to ensure our users the smoothest working experience with Electra.
+It may not be the most important aspect of our product but we're always looking to provide improvement day by day to ensure our users the smoothest working experience with undefined.
 For a full list of keyboard shortcuts, please refer to this help article.